Notoparmelia: Taxonomy

-Notoparmelia was circumscribed by lichenologists Ana Crespo, Zuzana Ferencová, and Pradeep Kumar Divakar in 2014.
+Notoparmelia was circumscribed by lichenologists Ana Crespo, Zuzana Ferencová, and Pradeep Divakar in 2014.
 The genus includes a group of mostly Australasian species previously placed in Parmelia.
 Although the group of species had previously been shown to form a monophyletic lineage in Parmelia, they had not at that time been examined sufficiently to identify any morphological features that could be used to distinguish them from Parmelia.
 Subsequent study of the anatomy and fine morphology of the ascomata and ascospores revealed differences that could be used as diagnostic characters to define a new genus for this lineage of species.

 Notoparmelia differs morphologically from Parmelia species by having thinner ascospore walls and a proper exciple (a layer of hyphae directly surrounding and derived from the ascocarp itself, not including any thalline material) that is reduced to one layer without zonation and comprising exclusively loosely branched large hyphae embedded in an abundant polysaccharide matrix.
 The proper exciple is surrounded by a continuous layer of algae.
 The genus name combines the Greek nǒto- ("southern", "south" – referring to its Southern Hemisphere distribution) with Parmelia.